LCC-CIT/CS296N-CourseMaterials/TermProject/CS296N-TermProjectRequirements.md

    - Publish your web app to Azure or some other web host.

-8. **Load testing**
-   Use jMeter to load-test your app.
-Test your web app running on the internet, not   on your development machine.

-   - The script should include login and search.

-   - Provide a document containing screen shots of the results.
-   - Provide your testing script.

 **Notes**

-- The term project must be different from the web app you used in your weekly lab assignments.
+- The term project must be different from the web app you used in your weekly lab assignments and different from the instructors examples or the textbook examples.

 - Good coding practices, such as using unit tests, are expected in the term project.